John MacDonald of Garth: Fur Trade

-Under Shaw, MacDonald was in charge of the building of Fort Augustus, near Edmonton, Alberta, in 1795 and of Rocky Mountain House, Alberta, in 1799.
-In 1800, he was made a wintering partner of the North West Company and two years later he replaced Shaw at Fort des Prairies, the largest department in the north.
+Under Shaw, MacDonald was in charge of the building of Fort Augustus near Edmonton, Alberta, in 1795 and of Rocky Mountain House, Alberta, in 1799.
+In 1800, he was made a wintering partner of the North West Company and two years later he replaced Shaw at Fort des Prairies (Augustus), the largest department in the north.
 In 1803–04, he visited relatives in London where he had his portrait done.
 In 1805, he established New Chesterfield House and continued to spend his winters in the north until 1808 when he fell ill.
 Returning to Montreal, he stayed with his sister, Magdalen, and her husband William McGillivray at Chateau St. Antoine, one of the early estates of the Golden Square Mile.
 That same year he was elected to the Beaver Club, where he ran up a huge entertainment bill.

 Returning to the north in the spring of 1809, he shared the charge of the Red River Department and possibly helped to establish Fort Gibraltar.
 Two years later, he carried supplies to his friend and brother-in-law, the explorer David Thompson, in the Kootenay Ranges.